DDieterich/ODBCapture/builds/README.md

     5. Use "diff" to compare source folders with unzipped folders.
     6. Use "grep" to show filenames from "diff_report.txt"

 [^1]: APEX Service/Instance does not allow Oracle client connections.
-All build scripts are adapted for use in APEX web pages.
+Use the build script utility in the "apex" folder that is adapted for use in Oracle's APEX Service/Instance on OCI.